 Just when you think there are enough ‘cool’ places to eat and drink in Hackney, another one opens to add to your east London decision-making anxiety.
 Mare Street Market is a very large space that has a bar, a restaurant serving good enough pizza, a deli, record shop, and outdoor space.
 All of this adds up to make it a pretty decent destination when you’re rolling too deep and need to make a decision.

 You looked at your weather app 50 times during the week to make sure that the weekend is going to behave for the big group hang you’ve been organising, but in true British weather fashion, your app is now informing you that a tornado is going to hit 20 mins before kick-off.
-Fear not - your crew can take refuge in the new Market Halls Fulham.
+Fear not - your crew can take refuge in Market Halls Fulham.
 The converted ticket hall is huge and beautiful, and there’s more than enough vendors for you to eat your way out of your disappointment.
-Thima by the Farang team is definitely the go-to if you are overwhelmed by choice.

 Sports, live music, and indoor and outdoor food vendors who range from half decent to full on decent.
 And if there are a few of you with a bunch of conflicting interests on the food and alcohol front, this place is a good compromise and the food, is very good.
 Hit up Ekachai for Malaysian char kway teow noodles and dim sum, Savage Salads for, er, nice salads, and Bar Douro for fancy Portuguese small plates.